Spiria-Digital/bookstore-api/README.md

 - The project manager has told you that you can ask for help from the team if you need it.

 ## Submission
-Fork this repository to your own GitHub account and clone it to your local machine.
+Download this code and create your own git repository.
+Once you have completed the user stories and acceptance criteria provided, create a pull request and invite the reviewer to review your code.
+The reviewer's information will be provided by the recruiter.
-Please submit your solution as a pull request to this repository.

 The pull request should include the following:

 - A detailed description of the changes you made.
 - A detailed description of any assumptions you made where the requirements were unclear.